Beddau Lease Extension - Free Consultation

 Main reasons to start your Beddau lease extension today:

-Leasehold residencies in Beddau with in excess of one hundred years left on the lease are often referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges justify it.
+Leasehold residencies in Beddau with in excess of one hundred years unexpired on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges merit it.

 Lender Requirement